pjotrp/bioruby-table/README.md

 Note: not all is implemented (just yet).
 Please check bio-table --help first.

-### Combining a table
+### Combining/merging tables

-You can combine/concat tables by passing in multiple file names
+You can combine/concat two or more tables by passing in multiple file names

     bio-table test/data/input/table1.csv test/data/input/table2.csv

-assuming they have the same headers (you can use the --columns switch!)
+this will append table2 to table1, assuming they have the same headers (you can use the --columns switch!)

+To combine tables side by side use the --merge switch:

+    bio-table --merge table1.csv table2.csv

+all rownames will be matched (i.e. the input table order do not need to be sorted).
+For non-matching rownames the fields will be filled with NA's, unless you add a filter, e.g.

+    bio-table --merge table1.csv table2.csv --num-filter "values.count{|x| x==nil} > 0"

+Note that you may need to check/edit the column names after a merge.

 ### Splitting a table

 Splitting a table by column is possible by named or indexed columns, see the --columns switch.

-more soon

 ### Diffing and overlapping tables